Newborn babies feet with heel prick marks to test for Fragile X syndrome

 Our vision

 Our vision is to effectively diagnose and build national consistent frameworks around the care and management of Fragile X as early as possible.
-This will enable timely access to interventions and treatments that improve life for children affected by this complex syndrome and to provide accurate advice to their families from birth to enable informed future reproductive options.
+This will enable timely access to interventions and treatments that improve life for children affected by this complex syndrome.
+It will also provide accurate advice to their families from birth, allowing them to make informed future reproductive decisions.